 Otter.ai is a popular service for transcribing audio and video content automatically.
 Leveraging AI technology, it’s perfect for capturing audio and transcribing in real-time.

-The service offers a desktop application as well as apps for Android and iOS devices.
-That gives you plenty of options for transcribing on the go.
+This service offers a desktop application as well as apps for Android and iOS devices which gives you plenty of options for transcribing on the go.

 Otter.ai also integrates with Cisco Webex, Zoom, Microsoft Teams, and Google Meet, making it the transcription software of choice for virtual meetings.